ricardodpcosta/ricardodpcosta.github.io/activities.md

 <p style="margin-bottom:1cm;"></p>

 - **Introduction to Design with Polymers** (2024/25),\
-Bachelor Degree in Polymer Engineering, University of Minho, Portugal
+Bachelor Degree in Polymer Engineering, University of Minho, Portugal.
 - **Graphic Representation and Digital Modelling** (2024/25),\
-Bachelor Degree in Polymer Engineering, University of Minho, Portugal
+Bachelor Degree in Polymer Engineering, University of Minho, Portugal.
 - **Computational Mechanics in Polymer Engineering** (2024/25),\
-Master's Degree in Polymer Engineering, University of Minho, Portugal
+Master's Degree in Polymer Engineering, University of Minho, Portugal.

 ---